jonathanlocke/jonathanlocke.github.io/articles/InfoQ/InfoQ Article.md

     var database = require(Database.class, Database.SERVICES);

-In KivaKit, anywhere you might have used dependency injection you use *register* and *require* instead.
+In KivaKit, anywhere we might have used dependency injection we use *register* and *require* instead.

 ### Settings